 What does VALUE stand for?

 VALUE stands for Valid Assessment of Learning in Undergraduate Education.
-VALUE is a campus-based, faculty developed assessment approach organized and lead by AAC&U as part of its Liberal Education and America’s Promise (LEAP) initiative.
+VALUE is an evidence-based, faculty developed assessment approach organized and lead by AAC&U as part of its Liberal Education and America’s Promise (LEAP) initiative.

 What is LEAP?

 Launched in 2005, Liberal Education and America’s Promise (LEAP) is a national public advocacy and campus action initiative of the Association of American Colleges & Universities (AAC&U).
 LEAP champions the importance of a quality twenty-first-century education—for every student and for a nation dependent on economic creativity and democratic vitality.
 LEAP not only supports rigorous specialized knowledge mastery, but equally the critical need for students to know how, when, and why to use their knowledge to solve problems and apply it in typical as well as new and innovative circumstances.

 How were the VALUE rubrics created?